 In this tutorial we’ll install vagrant-libvirt on a Mac running macOS (tested on High Sierra and Mojave). vagrant-libvirt is a plugin for Vagrant that allows you to interact with libvirt virtualization hosts, local or remote.
 Vagrant can be used to build and manage virtual machines and is useful for development.
-Vagrant runs most platforms, including MacBook Pros and the Raspberry Pi.
-Libvirt is a “toolkit to manage virtualization platforms”, and supports a variety of virtualization backends, including, but not limited to, KVM, QEMU, Xen, VMWare and LXC.
+Vagrant runs most platforms, including the MacBook Air and Raspberry Pi.
+Libvirt is a “toolkit to manage virtualization platforms” and supports a variety of virtualization backends, including, but not limited to, KVM, QEMU, Xen, VMWare, and LXC.

 This tutorial will guide you through the process of running macOS Mojave in a VM using Vagrant.
-I’ve mainly used this for development and testing of Ansible playbooks targeted at configuring headless app builders for iOS devices and Macs.
-This tutorial assumes you have a working installation of macOS Mojave or later running on a Mac, and that you have VirtualBox and the VirtualBox Extension Pack installed.
-This tutorial will make use of macinbox by bacongravy.
+I’ve mainly used this for the development and testing of Ansible playbooks targeted at configuring headless app builders for iOS devices and Macs.
+Please note that this only applies to Intel-based Macs.
+Apple Silicon-based Macs have not been tested.
+This tutorial assumes you have a working installation of macOS Mojave or later running on a Mac and that you have VirtualBox and the VirtualBox Extension Pack installed.